sincerity after communism: a cultural history

 Untitled (From the Sandbox Series) (2004-'05) by Alla Esipovich, singled out by the artist Oleg Kulik as one representative of a new sincerity in contemporary Russian art.

+1950s?
 Sincerity after

 attention for their outlines in post-Soviet literature and blogs.
 It traces a

-sincerity” today recaps a philosophy of life for Russians from a variety of
+sincerity today recaps a philosophy of life for Russians from a variety of

 social and professional backgrounds, from bloggers to curators, scholars to

-prominent critical commentators as Mikhail Epstein and Alexei Yurchak single
+poets, and artists to PR assistants.
+Such leading critical commentators as Mikhail Epstein and Alexei Yurchak single

-With this book, I do not aim to define what “new sincerity” “really” is, or to argue that it is the leading cultural trend following postmodernism.
-Instead, for this study I adopted the perspective of the cultural historian – one who does not partake in the debates at hand, but who does observe their vital role in processes of cultural production and consumption.
-One, moreover, who feels that “new-sincerity” discourse forms a major point of departure for post-Soviet thinking on such diverging but primary mental categories as selfhood, reality, identity, language, politics, and cultural memory.
-My analyses reveal, first, how in today’s Russia "sincerity talk" is inextricably intertwined with debates about the recent past; second, how the public envisions a problematic tension between sincerity and pragmatic economic concerns when discussing post-Soviet artists; and, third, how digital media impact on contemporary sincerity rhetoric.
-The book reviews a plethora of cultural disciplines – apart from literature and new media, it touches upon developments in cinema, architecture, design, art, music, fashion, and television.
-It is based in part on my interviews with key players in the debate, such as the writers Vladimir Sorokin, Lev Rubinstein, Timur Kibirov, and Dmitrii Vodennikov, and web pioneer Sergei Kuznetsov.
+With this book, I do not aim to define what the new sincerity really is, or to argue that it is the leading cultural trend following postmodernism.
+Instead, I adopt the perspective of the cultural historian one who does not partake in the debates at hand, but who does observe their vital role in processes of cultural production and consumption.
+One, moreover, who feels that new-sincerity discourse forms a major point of departure for (transnational, and especially post-Soviet) thinking on such diverging but primary mental categories as selfhood, reality, identity, language, politics, and cultural memory.
+My analyses focus on three core threads in the debate: